LiulietLee/nn/README.md

 train()
 ```
+It's very easy to understand the `train()` function if you have used PyTorch.

-Each epoch takes about 20 minutes on my computer (MacBook Pro Retina, 13-inch, Mid 2014)
+Total training time is about 24 minutes on my computer (MacBook Pro Retina, 13-inch, Mid 2014)

 Maybe you think that it's very slow.

 Yes.
-So it's recommended to start training before you go to bed.
+So it's recommended to start training before you having lunch.

 6. Test
 ```swift